 Online Learning is a priority at GRCC.
 The college offers flexible learning opportunities to meet students' needs through online and hybrid courses.
-These courses help to minimize the barriers of time and place which is GRCC's 2.0 Access End Statement.
+These courses help to minimize the barriers of time and place.

-All courses offered online must be follow the online course request process which includes Deans Council Sub-Committee approval for development and a course review by the Online Course Review Committee and ultimately ISIS Dean Approval for delivery so the course can be added to the schedule by the Department and Associate Dean.
-In addition, a faculty member must also be certified to teach online before selecting a class.
+All courses offered online must follow the online course request process - which includes: Deans Council Sub-Committee approval for development; course review by the Online Course Review Committee; and ultimately Executive Director of DLIT approval for delivery (so the course can be added to the schedule by the Department and Associate Dean).
+In addition, a faculty member must be certified to teach online before selecting a class.

 New to Online Teaching?

 - Interested in teaching online at GRCC?
 In order to select an online or hybrid class, by faculty contract, faculty must be certified.
-The 5 week Online and Hybrid Certification Course (syllabus is located here) is offered each semester and registration is managed by the Center for Teaching Excellence.
+The six-week Online and Hybrid Certification Course is offered each semester and registration is managed by the Center for Teaching Excellence.

-The Online Learning and Instructional Technologies Department assists Deans, Associate Deans, and Department Heads in the course request process and provides faculty professional development, technology training, and resource support to faculty.
-DLIT provides this support to faculty as a service to assist the Deans, Associate Deans, and Department Heads as they work to manage their schools, distance learning programs, departments, online/hybrid courses, and overall curriculum.
+The Distance Learning and Instructional Technologies Department assists Deans, Associate Deans and Department Heads in the course request process and provides faculty professional development, technology training and resource support to faculty.
+DLIT provides this support to faculty as a service to assist the Deans, Associate Deans and Department Heads as they work to manage their schools, distance learning programs, departments, online/hybrid courses and overall curriculum.

 - We are here to help!
-Let us know how we can assist you with course design, engagment, active learning, Blackboard, and more!
-Email us at: firstname.lastname@example.org
+Let us know how we can assist you with course design, engagement, active learning, Blackboard and more!
+Email us at firstname.lastname@example.org.

 Recommended Technologies and Tools for Online Teaching

-- Recommended technologies for use in online course include Blackboard IM for online office hours and "online presence", Camtasia Relay for online media and creating visual lectures, and Blackboard Connect for building communication with online students.
-Interactive Blackboard tools such as discussion boards, wikis, blogs, and engaging media such as NBC Learn provide opportunities for active learning.
+- Recommended technologies for use in online course include TechSmith Knowmia (formerly Relay) and Camtasia for online media and creating visual lectures.
+Interactive Blackboard tools such as discussion boards, wikis, blogs and engaging media, such as NBCLearn, provide opportunities for active learning.

 - Online Syllabus Template – The college offers an online syllabus template for distance learning courses.
-This template provides common policies, procedures, are other common language that is useful in creating an effective syllabus.
+This template provides common policies, procedures and other common language that is useful in creating an effective syllabus.

-- To advance online learning and to ensure quality, GRCC has established Online Learning Standards and related Online Learning Campus Policies as well as several guiding standards and established best practices.
+- To advance online learning and to ensure quality, GRCC has established Online Learning Standards.

 - Online Learning for Students – This set of web pages provide good insight for faculty teaching online.
 These resources are designed specifically for student orientation and information regarding online learning.
 As an online faculty member, providing an effective orientation for students will help to ensure online student success and retention.